shell909090/influx-proxy/README.md

 * Filter some dangerous influxql.
 * Transparent for client, like cluster for client.
 * Cache data to file when write failed, then rewrite.
+* Support multiple databases to create and store.
 * Support database sharding with consistent hash.
 * Support tools to rebalance, recovery, resync and clear.
 * Load config file and no longer depend on python and redis.